ibm-cloud-docs/monitoring/change_kube_agent.md

     Save the changes.
 Changes are applied automatically.

-3. Edit the *sysdig-agent-daemonset-v2.yaml* file.

-    Run the following command:

-    ```
-    kubectl edit daemonset sysdig-agent -n ibm-observe
-    ```
-    {: codeblock}

-    Make changes. **Note:** Refer to `vi` editor instructions to learn how to make changes.

-    Save the changes.
-Changes are applied automatically.

 ## Editing the Kubernetes Sysdig agent configuration by using kubectl apply
 {: #change_kube_agent_edit_kube_agent_method2}